 November brings Shakespeare’s Measure for Measure, performed by the Actors from the London Stage, one of the oldest established touring Shakespeare theatre companies in the world.
 And in February we offer a workshop production of Paula Vogel’s hauntingly beautiful The Long Christmas Ride Home featuring original Bunraku puppets and live music.
 Our year ends with a full-out contemporized production of the Broadway hit The Wiz, infusing a mix of rock, gospel, soul and rap music.

-The Department of Theatre is committed to bringing you thought-provoking and entertaining approaches to a wide range of theatrical performance, from the classics to contemporary interdisciplinary work.
-We encourage you to explore and engage with our performance and production opportunities, including post-show discussions in which all audience members are invited to share their own thoughts and perspectives on the meaning and value of the shows.
-Our 2016-17 season also includes an array of master classes, workshop opportunities and lecture-discussions for our students.
-Stay tuned for more information on those special events.
+The Department of Theatre is committed to offering our students and members of the surrounding community thought-provoking and entertaining approaches to a wide range of theatrical performance, from the classics to contemporary interdisciplinary work.
+We encourage all of you to explore and engage with our performances and special opportunities, including post-show discussions, master classes, workshop opportunities, guest lectures, theatre-going excursions and pop-up performance experiences.

 See you at the theatre—backstage, on-stage and in the house!